-- Students should be in the classroom before the bell, and should immediately start on the warmup.
+Students should be in the classroom before the bell, and should immediately start on the warmup or Concept Check.
 Sharpening pencils should be done before the bell.
 Warmups are done in your notebook as a part of note taking.
 Have all necessary books, notebook, pencil, and devices out on your desk at the beginning of class.
 Being on time is important because you miss valuable math instruction.

-- Students will show me evidence of their homework/practice as a packet at the end of each chapter.
+Students will show me evidence of their homework/practice by recording it in their student data journal.
 However, it will not be graded, only recorded.
 Student will be assigned suggested homework.
 However, students will be encouraged to modify and/or change the homework/practice based on their own needs, understanding, and interests.
-IF STUDENTS EARN LESS THAN A “C” ON ANY ASSESSMENT (Test/Quiz), THE STUDENT MUST SHOW THE TEACHER THE PRACTICE/HOMEWORK THAT THEY COMPLETED FOR THAT SECTION, AS WELL AS THEIR CORRECTIONS, IN ORDER TO RETAKE.
+All student are allowed to retake any assessment, except Finals.
+IF STUDENTS EARN LESS THAN A “C” ON ANY ASSESSMENT (Test/Quiz) , THE STUDENT IS REQUIRED TO RETAKE THE ASSESSMENT AFTER SHOWING THEIR CORRECTIONS.
+FURTHERMORE, THE STUDENT WILL BE REQUIRED TO SHOW THE TEACHER THEIR PRACTICE/HOMEWORK FOR THAT SECTION AND THEIR DATA JOURNAL AND REFLECTIONS DURING A TEACHER/STUDENT MEETING.

 End of Class Procedures:

 Students will record short reflections in their daily data journal about what they understand well and what concepts or questions they need help or further practice.
 They may start planning what they need to practice for the night.
 Students may also use the last few minutes of class to ask individual questions.
 STUDENTS ARE TO WORK ON THE FINAL ACTIVITIES AND REMAIN IN THEIR SEATS UNTIL BELL RINGS.